pdfshift/pdfshift-php/README.md

 PDFShift::setApiKey('120d8e8a86d2....................');

-// We use .prepare() instead of .convert for easily handle advanced configuration
+// We use an instance of PDFShift instead of the ::convertTo to easily handle advanced configuration
 $pdfshift = new PDFShift();
 $pdfshift->auth('user', 'passwd');
 $pdfshift->convert('https://httpbin.org/basic-auth/user/passwd');